rodpayne/home-assistant/docs/PersonDetection_person_location.md

 ```
 ## Installation
 ### **Manual Installation Hints**
-1. Create `<config>/python_scripts` folder if you haven't already.

-2. Add `python_script:` to `<config>/configuration.yaml` if you haven't already.

-3. Copy the components into the appropriate folder under `<config>`.
+1. Copy the components into the appropriate folder under `<config>`.

-4. Update file `<config>/automation_folder/presence-detection.yaml` as appropriate for your devices.
+2. Update file `<config>/automation_folder/presence-detection.yaml` as appropriate for your devices.
 This file may need to be placed elsewhere or merged into `<config>automation.yaml`, depending on how your configuration is organized.
 My configuration is split into [multiple folders](https://www.home-assistant.io/docs/configuration/splitting_configuration/).

+3. Restart Home Assistant.

+4. Add configuration in `<config>/configuration.yaml`.

 5. Restart Home Assistant.

-6. Add configuration in `<config>/configuration.yaml`.

-7. Restart Home Assistant.

 ### **Configuration Parameters**